linguistica-uchicago/lxa5/docs/sources/codebase.rst

   * ensure that the codebase is compliant with PEP 8 coding style conventions

-* The images for various continuous integration elements are directly shown at the top of ``readme.rst``.
+* The images for various continuous integration elements are directly shown at the top of ``README.rst``.
 So be sure everything works and looks great at all times!

 * We use `Travis-CI <https://travis-ci.org/>`_ to test the library installation